noodlemanifold/Noodle-Unity-Starter-Kit/Assets/StarterKit/CheatSheet/CheatSheet.md

-float mass = rb.mass;//get or set the mass of this rigidbody bool gravity = rb.useGravity;//get or set if this rigidbody is affected by gravity bool canMove = rb.isKinematic;//get or set if this rigidbody is kinematic
+float mass = rb.mass;//get or set the mass of this rigidbody bool gravity = rb.useGravity;//get or set if this rigidbody is affected by gravity bool cantMove = rb.isKinematic;//get or set if this rigidbody is kinematic
                 //kinematic means the rigidbody will never move or rotate, but will still interact with other rigidbodies.
                 //to move a kinematic rigidbody, use rb.MovePosition or rb.MoveRotation, don't edit the transform